ScreenFloat allows you to create screenshots which float above all other windows so that information is always readily available.

 ScreenFloat offers you a great way to organize your shots with the built-in “Shots Browser” which lets you tag and name shots and organize them in “Collections” and “Smart Collections”, sorted by criteria you specify.

-- Fixed a bug when double-clicking on shots
+- Fixed a bug where shots that weren't hidden would flash when unhiding all shots